 What is AML Compliance?

-AML compliance is a screening and monitoring process organizations use to spot signs of money laundering in customer transactions.
+If you search for the AML compliance definition, you will see that it is a screening and monitoring process organizations use to spot signs of money laundering in customer transactions.

 Screening involves comparing customer transactions, for one, against watchlists, sanctions, and lists of what are called PEPs, or Politically Exposed Persons, around the world.

-Establishing an AML compliance program at an organization is an essential step in KYC, or “Know Your Customer” verification, which is required for companies in finance, real estate, cryptocurrency, and more.
+Establishing an AML compliance program requirements at an organization is an essential step in KYC, or “Know Your Customer” verification, which is mandatory for companies in finance, real estate, cryptocurrency, and more.
+Below, you will find a complete fintech compliance checklist

 How AML Compliance Works